 1-5 Wheat Road, Sydney CBD

-A smaller but equally as exciting enclosure is WILD LIFE Sydney Zoo located in Darling Harbour, where you’ll be able to spot and learn about some of Australia's iconic native and endangered species.
+Take a walk on the wild side at WILD LIFE Sydney Zoo located in Darling Harbour where you’ll be able to spot and learn about some of Australia's iconic native and endangered species.
 Cue Tasmanian Devils, numbats and adorable koalas all in one convenient location.

 Featherdale Sydney Wildlife Park